Man’s Search for Meaning tells the story of Holocaust survivor Viktor Frankl.

 I also found interesting how across all book some of the biggest reliefs from pain came from thoughts and mental images.

-Viktor Frankl for example had mental images of his wife and the birds nearby became her living embodiment.
-Powerfully, he even said later on that the mental image wouldn’t have changed if he had known his wife had already died.
+Interestingly, he even said later on that the mental image wouldn’t have changed if he had known his wife had already died.

 He also imagined himself after liberation in lecture halls, teaching about what must never happen again -very prophetic as that’s exactly what happened-.